Who is eligible to enter?

-Entrants first complete an electronic entry form.
+All entrants must complete an electronic entry form.
 There is a different form for each category.
 Forms are located at the bottom of the How to Enter page — click on the category of your choice to enter the form.
 No materials should be shipped except books entered into the Rachel Carson Environment Book category.
 Exception: If you're unable to supply your stories electronically, you can ship hard copies.
 See instructions here: Preparation Rules

 These are firm deadlines: if you click submit after 4/2/18 11:59 p.m. your local time, or ship after 4/2/18 your entry will not be accepted and your money will not be reimbursed.
 Be sure to leave yourself enough time!
 (If your entry is submitted late because of site malfunction, email the awards director, Chris Bruggers, or call her at (502) 641-1844.)

 How much does it cost?

-$40: SEJ members in good standing, or teams that include at least one SEJ member in good standing (current with dues and eligibility criteria).
+$45 US Funds: SEJ members in good standing, or teams that include at least one SEJ member in good standing (current with dues and eligibility criteria).
 SEJ members must be on the reporting team to qualify for entry at the member rate.

-All other entries must have been published between March 1, 2012, and February 28, 2013.
+All other entries: published or aired between March 1, 2017, and February 28, 2018.
 Check your category for the number of stories allowed.

 In addition to journalists working alone, reporting teams may be part of the same entry if the team worked together on the entered stories.
 Any reporter listed in a byline must be included.
 Only individuals or teams of individuals can enter; publications, stations, websites, programs or networks may not enter.
 If a team wins, the prize will be sent to the individual whose name appears on the entry form for her or him to distribute.
-Team entries may include photographers, producers, artists, etc. Only one of the reporters with a byline in the entry must be a member of SEJ to qualify for the member rate.
+Team entries may include photographers, producers, artists, etc. At least one of the reporters with a byline in the entry must be a member of SEJ to qualify for the member rate.

-Winners will be announced in early July.
-Awards will be presented on Wed., Oct.
-2, 2013, at SEJ's 23rd Annual Conference in Flint, MI, to be held Oct.
+Winners will be announced in August.
+Awards will be presented during SEJ's 28th Annual Conference in Flint, MI, to be held Oct.
 3-7, 2018.

 Copies of place-winning stories will be retained as an archive by SEJ and may be reproduced on the SEJ website and in SEJ publications at SEJ’s discretion.